syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ## Bubble size and color attributes

-When the bubble HeatMap is rendered with **SizeAndColor** bubble type, the bubbles for the cells have varying sizes and colors.
-The size and color of the cells in the bubble HeatMap can be rendered based on the data from the `DataSource` using the `Size` and `Color` properties in the `HeatMapBubbleDataMapping` tag.
+When the bubble HeatMap is rendered with **SizeAndColor** by using the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property, the bubbles for the cells have varying sizes and colors.
+The size and color of the cells in the bubble HeatMap can be rendered based on the data from the `DataSource` using the [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html#Syncfusion_Blazor_HeatMap_HeatMapBubbleDataMapping_Size) and [Color](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html#Syncfusion_Blazor_HeatMap_HeatMapBubbleDataMapping_Color) properties in the [HeatMapBubbleDataMapping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html) tag.

 >The `HeatMapBubbleDataMapping` class supports only for the JSON data binding with **Cell** adaptor type.